jordansds/Archipelago_TWW3_Alt/README.md

 out of locations and you don't want to increase the number of settlements needed to win, try increasing checks_per_location instead!*

-**admin_capacity**: To stop you from conquering the whole map immediately there are special items called **Administration Capacity**.
-Each Admin Capacity received will let you conquer more settlements, and going over the limit forces economic penalties.
-This setting controls how many settlements each admin capacity item will let you own.

 ### Spheres settings

 **spheres_count**: How many diplomatic radius upgrades are needed to have access to every location.
 Doesn't necessarily cover the entire map unless you configure `sphere_radius` to do so.

-**extra_sphere_count**: How many extra radius upgrades are added to the multiworld.
-This can reduce the chance of softlocks.

-**sphere_radius**: How much extra distance each radius upgrade adds.
-1500 is the longest distance between two settlements, so a total radius of 750 would cover the whole map assuming you spawn near the middle.
-With a radius size of 300 this means a single radius upgrade would bring you up to 600 (300 starting radius + 300 from upgrade) and you would have access to about half the map.
-For this reason it's highly recommended to keep this setting somewhere around 100, as going too high causes the entire world to be in logic and you may have to embark on an epic quest just to find a progression item for someone else.

-**orb_count**: How many orbs of domination are generated.
-Collecting this many causes you to win.

-**extra_orb_count**: Additional orbs that count to the victory condition but don't affect the amount needed to win.
-Gives you some leeway so you don't necessarily need to collect *every* single orb.

 ### Global settings